Comparative history: Modernization models

 Beginning with German and French sociologists of the late 19th century, modernization models have been developed to show the sequence of transitions from traditional to modern societies, and indeed to postmodern societies.
 This research flourished especially in the 1960s, with Princeton University setting up seminars that compared the modernization process in China, Japan, Russia and other nations.

 Modernization theory and history have been explicitly used as guides for countries eager to develop rapidly, such as China.
 Indeed, modernization has been proposed as the most useful framework for world history in China, because as one of the developing countries that started late, "China's modernization has to be based on the experiences and lessons of other countries."

 Comparative politics

-The field of comparative history often overlaps with the subdivision of political science known as comparative politics.
+Comparative history often overlaps with political science's comparative politics subfield.
 This includes "transnational" history and sometimes also international history.

 Comparative history of minorities

 Mordechai Zaken compared two non-Muslim minorities in Kurdistan, the Jews and the Assyrian Christians in their relationships with their Muslim rulers and tribal chieftains during the 19th and 20th centuries.
 His comparative study gave a much clearer picture on the status of the minorities and their relationships with the ruling elites in and around Kurdistan.
 His PhD dissertation and the book upon which it was based have been widely spread and translated into the local languages in Kurdistan and the surrounding.